Equivalence of cost concentration and gradient vanishing for quantum circuits: An elementary proof in the Riemannian formulation: Single-gate Haar-measure variances

-Equations \eqref{eq:Evar} and \eqref{eq:gVar} give the central result of this section. \begin{theorem}[Exact equivalence of single-gate cost-function and gradient variances] In the Riemannian formulation, the variance of the cost function \eqref{eq:cost} is exactly half the variance of the Riemannian gradient \eqref{eq:Riem_grad} when considering the dependence on one of the unitary gates of the quantum circuit ($\hU_{j\neq i}$ fixed), i.e.,
+An elementary proof given in Appx.~\ref{appx:theorem1} establishes a linear relation between the single-gate cost-function variance \eqref{eq:EvarDef} and gradient variance \eqref{eq:gVarDef}. \begin{theorem}[Exact equivalence of single-gate cost-function and gradient variances] In the Riemannian formulation, the variance of the cost function \eqref{eq:cost} is exactly half the variance of the Riemannian gradient \eqref{eq:Riem_grad} when considering the dependence on one of the unitary gates of the quantum circuit ($\hU_{j\neq i}$ fixed), i.e.,